Ashim74/Employee-Management-System/README.md

-This is Employee Management Based Website ->
+This is Employee Management Based Website :

 For backend : Used Technologies are ->

-1.Java Spring Boot
+1. Java Spring Boot
-2.Language Used for code - Kotlin
+2. Kotlin as a programming language

 For frontend : Used Technologies are ->
 1. React.js